Pogroms during the Russian Civil War: Background

 During the withdrawal of Russian troops in 1915 from Congress Poland, under pressure from the Central Powers, the military command deported 250,000 Jews deep into Russia.
 350,000 more refugees joined this number.
 Their property was plundered frequently.
-In the new premises, the newcomers did not receive legal security.
+The newcomers did not receive legal security in their new homes.

-The factor that strongly weakened the Jews' ability to defend themselves was the lack of their own state, especially the army.
 The dispersion of the population across the territories of several countries and the division of forces during World War I meant that Jews found themselves on different sides of the front.
 On each of these sides, they were collectively accused of favoring the enemy, including spying on behalf of the opposing army.
 Espionage suspects were usually hanged without a trial.
 According to the historian Peter Kenez, most of the accusations of desertion, after being executed, turned out to be false.
 A rising atmosphere of antisemitism caused pogroms to break out in Stanyslaviv, Chernivtsi and Tarnopol, during the withdrawal of Russian troops from the region.

-After Tsarism was overthrown, on 2 April 1917, Alexander Kerensky's Provisional Government abolished the Pale of Settlement and repealed the restrictions on national and religious minorities.
-These decisions resulted not only in the flourishing of Jewish cultural and political life, but also led many Jews to enthusiastically support the Kerensky government.
-At that time, the most supported political movement was Zionism, with 300,000 members.
-34,000 people belonged to the General Jewish Labour Bund in 1917.
-At the same time, support for communism was slim: the 1922 Russian Communist Party census showed that, before 1917, only 958 members were of Jewish origin.
-Most Russian Jews had no reason to support communism: the Kerensky government, which granted them equality and looked favorably on their cultural development, completely satisfied them, and communism as an atheistic ideology opposed to private enterprise, was against Judaism and the livelihood of many Jews.
+After the Tsar was overthrown on 2 April 1917, Alexander Kerensky's Provisional Government abolished the Pale of Settlement and repealed the restrictions on national and religious minorities, thereby granting Jews full civil equality in the Russian Republic.